koskelainen/flask_orders_manager/README.md

 ### Running Tests

-To run Mamba tests with mock and expects, use:
+For running Mamba tests with mock and expects, use:

 ```shell
 poetry run mamba tests/test_mamba/**/*.py